 FE or Feather Edge

-Feather edge is a profile, usually cut from Fresh Sawn timber, for cladding and fencing use.
-It has one thin edge and one thicker edge.
+Feather edge is a simple 4 sided overlapping profile, usually cut from Fresh Sawn timber, for cladding and fencing use.
+It has one thin edge and one thicker edge, one overlaps the other.

 Metals containing Iron – not many common metals are Ferrous free.
 For use with our timbers containing Tannin (Oak, Chestnut, Walnut, WRC) Austenitic Stainless Steel is recommended to avoid corrosion and staining issues.